GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

-\textbf{Task Collection and Curation. } For goal interpretation, human annotators label each trajectory as successful or unsuccessful based on last one to five screenshots of the trajectory, and some successful trajectories are augmented by removing the final screenshot to create unsuccessful ones.
-For task planning, operation plans are first generated by Chat-GPT-5 and then verified by annotators.
+\textbf{Task Collection and Curation. } For task objective, human annotators label each trajectory as successful or unsuccessful based on last one to five screenshots of the trajectory, and some successful trajectories are augmented by removing the final screenshot to create unsuccessful ones.
+For workflow sequence, operation plans are first generated by Chat-GPT-5 and then verified by annotators.
 The annotated steps are automatically shuffled to form multiple-choice ordering questions, with longer sequences retaining initial steps and only permuting later steps.
 For shorter sequences, additional question formats are created by converting the shuffled sequence into Yes/No/Unknown questions, or into operation-level fill-in-the-blank questions with distractor steps.
-Tasks solvable without observing screenshots are filtered out using Qwen-VL-2.5-7B ensuring that the evaluation emphasizes high-level reasoning over task goals.
+Tasks solvable without observing screenshots are filtered out using Qwen-VL-2.5-7B ensuring the relevance to screenshots.